 Plastic-free products, body products, zero waste essentials, essential oils, gift cards, vegan products, and one-stop shops with great incentives for you and the planet

-I have categorized them into the United States and Canada to either save on the shipping or have even less impact because it’s just around the corner (cutting carbon emissions).
+I have categorized them into the United States and Canada to either save on shipping or have even less impact because it’s just around the corner (cutting carbon emissions).

 Hey, my name is Hendrik, aka Zerowasteman, and I’ve been adopting a somewhat zero-waste lifestyle over the last five years.
 While I’m not perfect and still create rubbish, I have found some cool ways to save money and help the environment.

 As more and more people want to do their part, this list should be an excellent guide to finding what you’re looking for.
 I am affiliated with some of these stores, which means you can get some nice discounts by clicking the links on my website, and it helps me keep my website going.